scala/scala/07-classes-and-objects.md

     `StringIterator` is

     ```
-    { StringIterator, AbsIterator, ScalaObject, AnyRef, Any }
+    { StringIterator, AbsIterator, AnyRef, Any }
     ```

     which is a suffix of the linearization of its subclass `Iter`.